MikeRogers0/MikeRogersIO/src/_posts/2019-03-03-ruby-iso-date-formats.md

 ---
 layout: post
 title: Easier DateTime Localisation with Rails
-categories:
- – blog
-published: true
-meta:
 description: Rails ships with a bunch ISO date formats (and a few localised ones), here is how to use them
-  index: true
 ---

 Ruby and Ruby on Rails come with a bunch of time saving libraries, which can save you a lot of time coding for specific scenarios.